ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Timer - Using The Single-Use GTimer.rst

 is the value of the timer (in microseconds).
 In the example, we fill in 1000000us = 1s.
 The third argument specifies the function to call when the time is up.
-The fourth argument is to set whether this timer is a periodic timer, we use “false” here to begin a single-use timer.
+The fourth argument is to set whether this timer is a periodic timer, we use "false" here to begin a single-use timer.
 The fifth argument is the user data, we give 0 here to represent that this is timer 0.